-- County Government to enhance controls at the budget planning stage to ensure that a minimum of 30% of the total county budget is allocated to development expenditure - The County Public Service Board to comply with SRC guidelines and implement an optimal staffing structure to reduce spending on emoluments - The County Government Finance and Economic Planning Department to strengthen budget monitoring and evaluation framework to effectively monitor budget implementation and recommend timely corrective actions - Inculcate a culture of public service among state officers to enhance political commitment in compliance with PFM regulations. - County Government to consider putting in place clear rules on transparency in reporting on budget
+- County Government to enhance controls at the budget planning stage to ensure that a minimum of 30% of the total County budget is allocated to development expenditure. - The County Public Service Board to comply with SRC guidelines and implement an optimal staffing structure to reduce spending on emoluments. - The County Government Finance and Economic Planning Department to strengthen budget monitoring and evaluation framework to effectively monitor budget implementation and recommend timely corrective actions. - Inculcate a culture of public service among state officers to enhance political commitment in compliance with PFM regulations. - County Government to maintain comprehensive records of expenditure arrears including age and composition for effective management of obligations. - County Government to have in place clear rules on transparency in reporting on budget implementation, including fully disclosure of arrears and contingent